 Bergamot juice recipes

 Erbology Organic Bergamot Juice has a zesty citrus aroma and taste.
 It can instantly calm your mind, revive your senses and awaken your body.
-It is beautifully refreshing when simply diluted in water.
-You may also appreciate its distinctive sour flavour in a shot.
-So, have a go and try it straight!
+It is beautifully refreshing when simply diluted in water, and we love it mixed with sparkling water for a grown-up apéritif.

 Got no time and want to make something that’s wholesome and tasty quickly?
 Check out this vegan Chickpea salad with bergamot dressing recipe.
 It only takes fifteen minutes to make and tastes amazing.